Explore what each individual should expect when they enter our drug rehab.

 During your first week of drug and alcohol rehab, you will create an individual treatment plan.
 This plan is done along with your primary therapist and helps to identify your recovery goals.

 Following your intake, you will be attending groups regularly.
-Licensed clinicians and members of the clinical team facilitate groups that involve a wide range of topics and therapeutic methods.
+Licensed clinicians and team members facilitate groups that involve a wide range of topics and therapeutic methods.
 Some of the modalities used are DBT, CBT, art therapy, trauma resolution, relapse prevention, and self-esteem building.
 Additionally, core areas of focus include conflict resolution, relationship, family issues, core beliefs, and more.

 Each week, you will have an individual therapy session to assess your progress.
-Sessions will also help to process core issues related to mental, physical, emotional, and spiritual health.
-You’ll also see the psychiatrist, physician’s assistant, case manager, dietician, brain mapping specialist, and other auxiliary providers affording robust services.
+Sessions will also help process core issues related to mental, physical, emotional, and spiritual health.
+You’ll also see the psychiatrist, physician’s assistant, case manager, dietician, brain mapping specialist, and other auxiliary providers affording full services.